-This also helps you can keep a tab on the number of visitors on your site.
+This also helps you can keep a tab on the number of visitors to your site.
 How much time are they spending on your site?
 Are there users who have been on the site only once?
 Or is it being frequented often?

 15. You Can Market Accordingly

-A small business needs a website to help understand your buyer’s persona.
+A small business needs a website to help understand its buyer’s persona.
 Thus, we are emphasizing the importance of SEO ranking factors to optimize your website.
 This will help you can create a relevant marketing strategy.
 Once that is in place, you can invest in paid advertising to get your money’s worth.